metcalf44/metcalf44/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on: challenges from www.frontendmentor.io
-- 🌱 I’m currently improving: myself to become a software engineer
+- 🌱 I’m currently improving myself to become a software engineer
 - 👯 I completed Manchester Codes bootcamp
 - ⚡ Fun fact: I really wanted to be a pilot but suffer from motion sickness!